adamzwickey/app-gslb-servicebroker/README.md

   __Deployment__

- 1. Place you service account json ojbect that has access to your GCP project in *src/resources/*
+ 1. Place your service account json ojbect that has access to your GCP project in *src/resources/*
  2. Edit the file *src/resources/application.yml* to reflect your GCP project and name of your json account creds:
  ```yml
  gcp: